Categories of Student Organizations

 Membership eligibility requirements

 Registered student organizations, including those affiliated with an extramural organization, shall be open to all students unless the organization, by its nature, exists explicitly for a certain subgroup in selecting its membership.
 There must be no discrimination with regard to race, color, national origin, sex, sexual orientation, gender identity, pregnancy, age, or disability.
-This statement must appear verbatim in organization constitutions.
-A registered student organization may restrict membership based on the provisions of Title IX of the Education Amendments of 1972.
+The following statement must appear verbatim in organization constitutions:

 Officers